EducationalTestingService/rsmtool/doc/tutorial.rst

 Run the experiment
 ^^^^^^^^^^^^^^^^^^
-Now that we have our features in right format and our configuration file in ``.json`` format, we can use the :ref:`rsmtool <usage_rsmtool>` command-line script to run our modeling experiment.
+Now that we have our features in the right format and our configuration file in ``.json`` format, we can use the :ref:`rsmtool <usage_rsmtool>` command-line script to run our modeling experiment.

 .. code-block:: bash